Develop

 Identifier

-A unique string that tells you which interactor in the scene triggered the interaction.
+A unique integer that identifies which interactor in the scene triggered the interaction.

 Type